 - What are the practical implications for us?

 Certification is a way of demonstrating that your processing of personal data complies with the GDPR requirements, in line with the accountability principle.
-It could help you demonstrate to the ICO that you have a systematic and comprehensive approach to compliance.
-Certification can also help demonstrate data protection in a practical way to businesses, individuals and regulators.
-Your customers can use certification as a means to quickly assess the level of data protection of your particular product or service.
+Certification can help demonstrate data protection in a practical way to businesses, individuals and regulators.
+Your customers can use certification as a means to quickly assess the level of data protection of your particular product or service, which provides transparency both for data subjects and in business to business relationships.

 The GDPR says that certification is also a means to: